 Your audience will appreciate a break from blatant self-promotion in one video.
 Instead, you can add a logo or a message that informs viewers who made the video.

-Videos have become the most popular content marketing type today.
-As a result, more and more brands are producing their own videos to attract the attention of consumers.
+Video content marketing has become one of the most popular ways of promoting your brand nowadays.
+As a result, more and more brands are producing videos to attract the attention of consumers.
 However, gone are the days of a pushy and salesy approach to marketing.
 Brands need to find new ways to win the attention and trust of consumers.
 And branded video content can help them along the way.